 According to online forums, the amount of time it is taking to be conditionally approved for Global Entry really does vary from person to person.
 There are spouses that apply for Global Entry the same day and one is conditionally approved in days while the other ends up waiting for weeks or months.

 After reading other data points, it seems like Global Entry processing wait time is random and it is NOT a first in, first out process.
-There are people that applied after the government shutdown ended that have been conditionally approved while some people that applied before or during the shutdown are still waiting to be conditionally approved.
-Obviously it takes longer to complete some people’s background checks but I think the timing mostly depends on the speed of the employee assigned to review your application.
+There are people that applied after the government shutdown ended that were conditionally approved within days while some people that applied before or during the shutdown waited for weeks or months to be conditionally approved.
+Obviously it takes longer to complete some people’s background checks, but I think the timing mostly depends on which office your application is sent to and the speed of the employee assigned to review your application.

 If you want to get an idea about how long the current Global Entry processing time is for other Global Entry applicants, see this thread on flyertalk for first time Global Entry applicants and this thread for Global Entry renewals.

 Can You Expedite the Global Entry Approval Process?